jsburch83/jsburch83.github.io/_posts/2022-11-16-disa-stig-ubuntu-grub-auth-single-user-mode.md

 If you apply the STIG fix for this finding it will cause grub to ask for authenication before booting.
 Ideally what you want is to only ask when going into single-user and maitenance modes.

-Edit this file: /etc/grub.d/10_linux
+1. Edit this file: /etc/grub.d/10_linux
 Find the line like this:
 ```
 echo "menuentry '$(echo "$os" | grub_quote)' ${CLASS}
 ```

-and change it to this:
+2. and change it to this:
 ```
 echo "menuentry '$(echo "$os" | grub_quote)' --unrestricted ${CLASS}
 ```

+3. Then run 'sudo update-grub'
-Then run update-grub and reboot to see if it will boot like normal.
+4. Reboot to see if it will boot like normal.